John Rutsey: Formation of Rush

-Rutsey and Lifeson became close friends while attending St. Paschals School, and the pair would play street hockey together in their neighborhood.
+Rutsey and Lifeson became close friends while attending St. Patrick’s School, and the pair would play street hockey together in their neighborhood.
 Both were interested in rock music, and talked often about forming a band.
 Together, they initially were members of the bands The Projection with Bill Fitzgerald and "Doc" Cooper.
-Eventually another school friend, Lee, joined them and the earliest version of Rush was formed.
+Eventually their mutual school friend, Geddy Lee, joined them and the earliest version of Rush was formed.

-Rutsey's commitment has been credited with providing the band's early direction, as it was he who took the band most seriously and he who would insist on regular practice sessions.
-According to Ian Grandy, a member of the band's early roadcrew, "I've said it before and I'll say it again: There would have been no 'Rush' without John."
+Rutsey's commitment has been credited with providing the band's early direction, as it was he who took the band most seriously and would insist on regular practice sessions.
+According to Ian Grandy, a member of the band's early road crew, "I've said it before and I'll say it again: There would have been no 'Rush' without John."
 At Rutsey's suggestion, Rush was initially a glam rock band.
 "John led the guys as far as being 'glam rockers', with really flashy jackets and pants, and eight-inch high boots", according to Grandy.
 "One time, he was speaking to me at the Gasworks and I said, 'Didn't we used to be the same height (5'8")?'
 He laughed and said 'Well, maybe a long time ago!'"

 It was Rutsey's brother, Bill, who came up with the name Rush for the band during a rehearsal in the Rutsey family basement in mid 1968.

 Career

 The band formed with Rutsey on drums, Lifeson on guitars, and Jeff Jones on vocals and bass, but after their first concert Jones left and was succeeded by Lee.
-During these early years, Rutsey played on the "Not Fade Away"/"You Can't Fight It" single as well as the debut album.
+During these early years, Rutsey played on the "Not Fade Away"/"You Can't Fight It" single as well as the debut album Rush.

 Lee and Lifeson have each acknowledged that during the writing and recording sessions for the band's debut album, Rutsey was given the role of chief lyricist.
 When the time came to start recording, however, he did not deliver any lyrics.
 In interviews, Lee and Lifeson have both said that Rutsey was dissatisfied with what he had written and had torn up the lyric sheets.
 Lee hastily wrote the lyrics to all the songs before recording the vocal tracks.
+When Rush performed live, Rutsey was the one who would introduce the band members to the audience, and tell them the name of the song before they would perform it.

 Soon after Rush released its debut album, Rutsey left the band, due to musical differences, health concerns related to diabetes, and his general distaste for touring.
 Rutsey's final performance with the group was on July 25, 1974, at Centennial Hall in London, Ontario.
 He was replaced by Neil Peart.